-- 1. Arrangements will be made by the Incident Commander to monitor the situation during non-business hours, or. - 2.
+- 1. The Incident Commander will make arrangements to monitor the situation during non-business hours, or. - 2.
 A determination will be made to treat the violation as a disruptive demonstration.

 Violent, Disruptive Demonstration

 In the event a violent demonstration in which injury to persons or property occurs or appears imminent, the Chief Executive Officer and the Incident Commander or Alternate shall be notified: